ConorHogan/Programming_Scripting_Projects/README.md

 3. To function iterates through each column and performs the calculation converting the result(s) and column name into a tuple(a fixed list).

 4. The tuple is coverted to a list.
+I could not figure out how to print elements from a tuple in a string, so I converted the tuple to a list.

 5. Items are taken from the list and insterted into a string which is printed.
-I used this tutorial (https://www.digitalocean.com/community/tutorials/how-to-use-string-formatters-in-python-3) to learn how to get the text alignment and formating of floating point numbers to include decimal places.
+I used this tutorial (https://www.digitalocean.com/community/tutorials/how-to-use-string-formatters-in-python-3) to learn how to get the text alignment(padding and justification) and formating of floating point numbers to include decimal places.
+The [PyFormat](https://pyformat.info/) website was also very useful as reference for setting the format of the string output.

 #### 3.4.3.1 MIN AND MAX
+The first function finds the min and max value in each column (ignoring the index) and coverts these values into strings in tuple that are insterted into the output text.
+There was a bit of trial and error in getting the text padding right.
 ````python
 print("################################")
 print("     MIN AND MAX PER COLUMN     ")